OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 ### 4.3 Principles of security

+This section is a very brief introduction to some concepts used within the software security domain, and these may not be familiar to many application developers.
+The OWASP [Cheat Sheet Series][cheat] provides more in depth explanations for these security principles, see the further reading at the end of this section.

+#### Overview

-There are various concepts and terms used in the product security domain that development teams need to be familiar with.
+There are various concepts and terms used in the security domain that are fundamental to the understanding and discussion of application security.
+Security architects and security engineers will be familiar with these terms and development teams will also need this understanding to implement secure applications.

+#### No security guarantee

+One of the most important principles of software security is that **no** application or system is totally 100% guaranteed to be secure from all attacks.
+This may seem an unusually pessimistic starting point but it is merely acknowledging the real world; given enough time and enough resources any system can be compromised.
+The goal of software security is not '100% secure' but to make it hard enough and the rewards small enough that malicious actors look elsewhere for systems to exploit.

 #### Defense in Depth

-Also known as layered defense, defense in depth is a security principle where defense against attack is provided by multiple security controls.
+Also known as layered defense, [defense in depth][did] is a security principle where defense against attack is provided by multiple security controls.
 The aim is that single points of complete compromise are eliminated or mitigated by the incorporation of a series or multiple layers of security safeguards and risk-mitigation countermeasures.

-If one layer of defense turns out to be inadequate then, if diverse defensive strategies are in place, another layer of defense will hopefully prevent a full breach.
+If one layer of defense turns out to be inadequate then, if diverse defensive strategies are in place, another layer of defense may prevent a full breach and if that one is circumvented then the next layer may block the exploit.

 #### Fail Safe